mosip/documentation/docs/modules/identity-services/resident-services/Resident-Services.md

+# TODO

+review this page's structure and content

 # Overview
 Resident services are the self services which is used by the resident themselves via a portal.
 Functionalities such as lock/unlock authentication types, reprint UIN, view authentication history etc. are available.
 The services use OTP method of authentication.